Irev-Dev/cadhub/docs/blog/2020-10-31-curated-code-cad.md

   - It can be hard to build powerful abstractions since they've rolled their own language.
 Consequences of this include that it doesn't have a package manager like many modern languages, and the presence of quirks with the language, such as function definitions that aren't ergonomic.
   - Performance can start to suffer with complex parts.
   - Its mesh-based kernel has limitations if you want to move beyond 3d-printed parts.
-- Check out the birdhouse example, while anecdotal, seeing the same part made with three different tools might help you decide which syntax you like the most.
+- Check out the [birdhouse example](https://github.com/Irev-Dev/curated-code-cad/tree/main/birdhouse), while anecdotal, seeing the same part made with different tools might help you decide which syntax you like the most.
 - You might want to simply pick a tool based on your language of choice.
 Clojure, enaml, Go, Haskell, Lisp, Javascript and Python are all represented below.
 - If you want to make 3D art, Curv is specifically trying to hit that niche.

 No matter which one is your tool of choice, if you're here and you love Code-CAD and you'll want to checkout [Cadhub](https://cadhub.xyz/).
 Think of it as Codepen crossed with a thing repository, and it's our love letter to the Maker community.
-Currently, CascadeStudio is the only Code-CAD integration, but we're working on more.
+Currently there are integrations for OpenSCAD, CadQuery and JSCAD, and we're working on more.
 [Site](https://cadhub.xyz/), [repo](https://github.com/Irev-Dev/cadhub).

 ## Special mention